parasp2003/loanemi/README.md

 Request Format and type

 If you are using POSTMAN.
 Please follow the below process

+    find postman api collection from Postman_collections folder and import in postman

     Set request type to POST
     Set your base request URL
     Select body and then select x-www-form-urlencoded